 If you provide a service at a permanent physical location, you will charge the sales tax applicable at that location.
 If you or your employees travel to provide the service, the rate in effect where the service is provided will apply.

 If you have a physical location and don’t ship anything or travel to provide services, you only need to register at that physical location.
-But if you intend to ship items to customers across the state, you need to make sure you’re properly registered to collect any local sales tax as well.
+But if you intend to ship items to customers across the state, you must also register to collect all local sales taxes.

 In Minnesota, you must file your sales tax return annually, quarterly, or monthly, depending on the amount of tax you usually collect.
 Your filing must be: